gbrunner/developing-with-imagery/Week 1/README.md

 arcpy.ListRasters()
 ```
 4. For a selected **SpaceNet-Dataset** image, can you write a script or notebook that prints out the information you gathered above?
 Follow the **gdal_python** or **rasterio_python** tutorials.
+5. (Was working at 2.4 and 2.5, not working at 2.6.x) The cloud storage connection (.acs file) can be used as an arcpy workspace environment variable.
+Create an ArcGIS Notebook or Jupyter notebook, set the arcpy workspace to be a subfolder within one of your cloud storage connection files, and use arcpy.ListRasters() to generate a list of rasters within the folder.
+arcpy.env.workspace = "C:\\Users\\greg6750\\Documents\\ArcGIS\\Projects\\AWS Connections\\SpaceNetOnAWS.acs\\AOIs\\AOI_2_Vegas\\PS-RGB"
+arcpy.ListRasters()

 ### What Else?